RamehNagella/dev_Tinder_Web/README.md

     - login and see if your data is coming properlu in the store
     - NavBar should update as soon as user logs in
     - Refactor out code ot add constants  file + create a components folder

+    - You should not be access other routes without login -If token is not present, redirect user to login page -Logout Feature
+    -Profile